yongxuDM/yongxuDM.github.io/_pages/about.md

 * Extended axion parameter space depends on both the value of $$n$$ and the type of inflaton matter coupling
 * Probing reheating via axion experiments!

-Probing Reheating with Graviton Bremsstrahlung
+Probing Reheating with Bremsstrahlung GW
 --
 * This is a proposal based on one of my recent paper [2407.03256](https://arxiv.org/abs/2407.03256) to use High-frequency  Bremsstrahlung GWs to probe two important parameters:  inflaton mass $$m_\phi$$ and reheating temperature $$T_{\text{rh}}$$
 * Amplitude of peak  $$\Omega_{GW}^{1\to3}h^2(f_{\text{peak}}) \simeq \mathcal{O} (10^{-18})    \left( \frac{m_\phi}{10^{13}~\text{GeV}}\right)^2$$